The Doctor Of Philosophy Degree (Ph.D.)

 The Doctor of Philosophy Degree in Music is intended for advanced musician/scholars who desire to complete their graduate study in a specific area of music and continue the development of their creative, analytical, theoretical, pedagogical and scholarly analytical skills and knowledge.

-- Music Education Description Subplan/Checklist (Link to Music Education webpage)
+- Music Education Description - Subplan/Checklist (Link to Google drive folder with all graduate subplans) - Link to Music Education webpage

 - Music Theory

 Please note: Admission to the Ph.D. in Music Theory is currently suspended/not available.

 The Ph.D. degree is conferred upon satisfactory completion of a curriculum consisting of a minimum of sixty semester hours of approved course work beyond the Master's degree in Music, including eighteen hours of dissertation credit.